The Recumbent Bike Vs. the Elliptical for Knees

 Knees and Ellipticals

-Although ellipticals are considered weight-bearing devices, they offer a low-impact form of exercise easy on the knees and associated tendons and ligaments.
+Although ellipticals are considered weight-bearing devices, they offer a low-impact form of exercise that is easy on the knees and the associated tendons and ligaments.
 Occasionally, physical therapists even suggest using an elliptical for certain knee rehabilitation exercises because the gliding motion afforded by an elliptical does not put direct pressure on the knee.
 In addition, you can alter the slope or angle of an elliptical to further reduce any discomfort caused when using an elliptical.
 This action also enhances the stability of the knee as well.